 Receiver Media Player Display

 The RMP presents its video output behind any visible output from the Broadcaster Application.
 Figure 4.1 illustrates the relationship and the composition function performed in the receiver.
-The aspect ratio of the video display window shall be 16:9 (width:height) and the “width” media feature of CSS MediaQuery [21] shall align with the width of the video display window.

 Figure 4.1 illustrates two examples.
 In the example on the left, the graphical output from the Broadcaster Application is overlaid onto the full-screen video being rendered by the Receiver Media Player.
 For the linear A/V service with application enhancement, the application may instruct the Receiver Media Player to scale the video, as it may wish to use more area for graphics.
 A JSON-RPC message as described in Section 10.8 is used to instruct the RMP to scale and position the video it renders.
 This scenario is illustrated in the example shown on the right side of the figure.
 The application will likely want to define the appearance of the screen surrounding the video inset.
 It can do that by defining the background in such a way that the rectangular area where the RMP video is placed is specified as transparent.